JajjusZiegler/Upscale_Drone_Processing/README.md

    python UpscaleProcessing.py -proj_path <path_to_project_file> -date <YYYYMMDD> -site <site_name> -crs <EPSG_code>
    ```

-### Other Examples
-- `examples/metashape_blockshift.py`: Code to perform the block shift of images in a Metashape chunk using AUSPOS results.
-- `examples/metashape_proc_p1.py`: Process RGB images captured using Zenmuse P1 on **gimbal 1 of dual mount**. **Remove the GPS/INS offset code if P1 was on single mount gimbal.**

 ## Funding
 This project was funded by TERN Landscapes.